This page in brief ….

 Depression, anxiety and suicide

 Religious people suffer less from anxiety and depression.
 This is particularly true of those coping with the uncertainties of major illnesses such as cancer, or recovery after major surgery.
 As a result non-religious people are 4 times more likely to commit suicide than are religious people.
+The studies seem ambivalent about the role of spirituality on its own, but when there are good results when it is combined with religious practice.

 Destructive and anti-social behaviour